MissStrong/ICS4U/Unit 1/Note 5 - Conditionals.md

 ### Conditional Statements

 Boolean expressions are often used to check conditions.
-For example, you may want different blocks of code to run depending on the values of specific variables at specific times.
+For example, we may want different blocks of code to run depending on the values of specific variables at specific times.

 There are two kinds of conditional statements in Java: the *if* statement and the *switch* statement.